notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 |31     |  playback-multiple.ico   |  playback-multiple_disabled.ico |
 |32     |  save-macro.ico          |  save-macro_disabled.ico        |

-It's not necessary to have a complete set of 45 icons in the directory: any icons not in the directory will just use the built-in icon instead.
+It is not necessary to have a complete set of 45 icons in the directory: any icons not in the directory will just use the built-in icon instead.

 You can have multiple icon set directories; to switch between icon sets, you just edit the `icoFolderName`, save the config file, and relaunch Notepad++.